saitokouna/momo5502_emulator/README.md

 A high-performance Windows process emulator that operates at syscall level, providing full control over process execution through comprehensive hooking capabilities.

+Perfect for security research, malware analysis, and DRM research where fine-grained control over process execution is required.

 Built in C++ and powered by the Unicorn Engine.

 ## Key Features